 - We recognize that major projects can be disruptive, and our goal is to ensure predictability and reliability for road users and neighbours.
 The contractor is required to ensure access is maintained at all times to all residences, local businesses and medical services.

-- We will work with the contractor to provide updates about any construction-related access changes through traffic news outlets, email notifications, DriveBC and our website.
+- We will work with the contractor to provide updates about any construction-related access changes through traffic news outlets, email notifications, DriveBC, and our website.

 - We will provide ongoing updates about traffic-pattern changes to residents, local businesses, offices and the public in advance, through traffic news outlets, social media and our website.